Skip to content

 Course Breakdown

-Week 2: Exercise on colour mixing and start the first painting.
+Week 2: Demonstration on colour mixing and artists palettes.
+Complete still life painting.

 *This outline provides an overview of what may be covered during the course; however, changes may occur based on various factors and the needs of the class.